Payroll & Wage Protection System (WPS)

 Afreno also has full corporate support services for employees via an electronic salary transfer system.
 With the Wage Protection System (WPS) firmly in place in Qatar, employees can rest assured that they will receive their salaries promptly and correctly via an electronic salary transfer system.
 This electronic wage transfer lets the respective companies and institutions pay their employees through registered banks.
 These banks must first be properly approved and duly authorized to provide the aforementioned service.

 Developed by the Qatar Central Bank, this service also allows the Ministry of Administrative Development, Labor and Social Affairs (MADLSA) to keep a record and an accurate database that tracks wage payments and checks them thoroughly in the private sector.
 This helps guarantee that payments are made on time and in full.
-All institutions and companies registered with the Ministry must utilize the Wage Protection System’s electronic wage transfer across all sectors and industries.
+All institutions and companies registered with the Ministry must utilize the payroll and wage protection system is electronic wage transfer across all sectors and industries.

-The fully integrated in-house payroll and WPS salary processing system of Afreno helps process the salaries of your employees, in accordance with the directives of Ministry of Labour and Social Affairs.
+The fully integrated in-house payroll and wage protection system of Afreno helps process the salaries of your employees, in accordance with the directives of Ministry of Labour and Social Affairs.
 Everything must be fully regulated, and the payment of wages to workers is both monitored and documented by the Ministry and the Qatar Central Bank as regulated by the 2004 Labour Law No. 14.

 Furthermore, in the case of workplace disputes, for example, a new Labour Disputes Settlement Committee has been established.
 Law No.13 of 2017 implements a regulatory framework that helps streamline employment disputes in Qatar to make sure that all labour disputes are properly heard.
 These laws are all duly regulated by the government to help maintain order when it comes to salaries and labour issues in the private sector.
 Not only does it ensure that no employer steps out of line regarding fair treatment of workers, it also guarantees a healthy work environment for everyone.

 All employers must dutifully comply with the labour laws in Qatar.
 For example, a single work week is equivalent to six business days as per the Qatar Labour Law, and the day must not exceed 8 hours.
 At least one day of rest every week is required, and this usually falls on a Friday.
-There is no minimum wage system, but compensation must be clearly stated in the contract and the company must fully comply with that.
+There is no minimum wage in payroll and wage protection system, but compensation must be clearly stated in the contract and the company must fully comply with that.

 If a certain employer does not comply with the labour laws, an employee can make a claim with the Labour Court.
 The employer is required to transfer payments within seven days of the due date via the WPS.
 If the employer does not comply, the Minister can suspend issuance of new work permits to the employer.
 The government can also blacklist those companies, and as such, they will lose the support of the government altogether.